 The Pacific fisher, a member of the weasel family, is a medium-size forest mammal that lives in mature and old growth forests.
 Its diet ranges from birds to small mammals to fruit and fungi, and it is one of the only animals clever enough to prey on porcupines.

 Endangered in California

-Due to habitat degradation and other threatening factors including a low reproductive rate, reduced genetic diversity, predators, disease, and more recently, negative interactions with road traffic and exposure to rodenticide, the Pacific fisher has disappeared from more than half its former range in California and is a candidate for listing under the Endangered Species Act, with official federal listing predicted for 2014.
+Due to habitat degradation and other threatening factors including a low reproductive rate, reduced genetic diversity, predators, disease, and more recently, negative interactions with road traffic and exposure to rodenticide, the Pacific fisher has disappeared from more than half its former range in California.
+As of 2015, the fisher is a candidate for listing under the California and federal Endangered Species Acts.

-To help save this key forest dweller, Yosemite Conservancy in partnership with the National Park Service,the California Department of Fish and Game, UC Berkeley and the Central Sierra Environmental Resource Center, funded a multiyear study designed to collect data to document the fisher’s distribution, abundance, and range in Yosemite in order to better understand the factors limiting the fisher’s comeback.
+To help save this key forest dweller, Yosemite Conservancy in partnership with the National Park Service, the California Department of Fish and Game, UC Berkeley and the Central Sierra Environmental Resource Center, funded a multiyear study (2009-11) designed to collect data to document the fisher’s distribution, abundance, and range in Yosemite in order to better understand the factors limiting the fisher’s comeback.